CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ![Altar mesh with base color and emissivity implemented](progressImages/day7AltarTexture2.png)

+I acheived this by loading each of four different potential texture layers into the GPU's texture memory: color, emissivity, metallicRoughness (which also encoded an (unused) ambient occlusion parameter), and a bump texture (normal mapping).
+If a loaded model had a texture, I would keep track of its existence, and when applicable, pull it from memory.
+This was able to cut down on some amount of frustration of interpolating between values, as CUDA handled that for me.
+This convenience was counterbalanced by the frustration of figuring out how to navigate texture memory like CUDA wanted me to.

 Here is a series of images of the same scene, with differing level of textures applied to them.

-None: 2:51
-Color: 2:52
-Emissive: 2:53
-MetallicRoughness: 3:09
-Normal: 3:18

 <figure>
 <img src="progressImages/altar0.png" alt="No Textures"